kuzzleio/kuzzle/doc/2/guides/advanced/8-configuration/index.md

 ## Use Backend.config property

 ::: info
-You can only change configuration in the `setup` phase, before application startup.
+You can change the configuration only in the `setup` phase, before starting the application.
 :::

 The configuration of Kuzzle is also accessible through the [Backend.config](/core/2/some-link) property.